MPC Population Scholars Program

 Application Process

-The due date for UMN applicants has passed.
-For applicants outside of the University of Minnesota, the deadline has been extended to Monday, December 4th.
-Please mail the following, in PDF format, to mpc@umn.edu with the subject line “Pop Scholars Application [Applicant Last Name]:
+Applications are due on November 15 at 5:00 p.m.
+Please mail the following, in PDF format, to [email protected] with the subject line “Pop Scholars Application [Applicant Last Name]:

 1. A one-page personal statement addressing (a) the applicant’s background, experience, and eligibility for the program; (b) the relevance of the applicant’s research to the NICHD Population Dynamics Branch mission and the MPC Primary Research Areas; and (c) how the program will benefit the applicant;